Cassandra: Efficient Enforcement of Sequential Execution for Cryptographic Programs (Extended Version): Design of

 \textbf{Crypto commit flow}.
 Once a crypto branch commits (step \flowstep{3}), if the \textit{trace counter} of the first element in the corresponding \TC{} entry is zero, then the first element is removed and all the other elements are shifted.
-If the branch is marked as \textit{short-trace}, a refreshed version of the removed element is inserted at the back of the entry.
-However, if the trace is larger than the \TC{} entry, we prefetch the next element after the last element, which brings the upcoming elements to the \TC{} before they are needed.
-If the last element is an End of Trace marker, we restart from the beginning of the trace.
+To fill the last element of the \TC{} entry, two cases can happen: \begin{enumerate}[leftmargin=0.6cm] \item if the branch is marked as \textit{short-trace}, a refreshed version of the removed element is inserted at the back of the entry; \item if the trace is larger than the \TC{} entry, we prefetch the upcoming elements and insert at the back of the entry.
+If the last element is an End of Trace marker, we restart from the beginning of the trace. \end{enumerate}

 Additionally, when a crypto branch commits, the latest \textit{pattern counter} and \textit{trace counter} are checkpointed in the \CT{}.
-This allows the processor to resume the execution when it is interrupted (e.g., in context switches). \textit{Trace index} in the checkpoint element (see Figure~\ref{fig:elements}c) points to the latest trace element that the execution needs to resume from.
+This allows the processor to resume the execution when it is interrupted (e.g., in context switches). \textit{Trace index} in the checkpoint element (see Figure~\ref{fig:elements}(c)) points to the latest trace element that the execution needs to resume from.

 \textbf{Trace evictions in the \BTU{}}.
 Once a trace is evicted from the \TC{}, the corresponding entries in the \PT{} and \CT{} are evicted as well.
-Before the eviction of the \CT{} entry, the checkpoint element is updated with the latest counters and \textit{trace index} and is stored in the memory.
-This allows the CPU to resume the execution when the evicted branch reappears (this can commonly happen in context switches between different crypto applications that evict each others' traces).
+Before evicting the \CT{} entry, the checkpoint element is updated with the latest counters and \textit{trace index} and is stored in the memory.
+This allows the CPU to resume the execution when the evicted branch reappears.

 \textbf{Recovery for ROB Squashes}.
-While \name{} guarantees no branch mispredictions for crypto branches, ROB squashes can still occur due to other reasons (e.g., non-crypto mispredictions, interrupts, and exceptions), and \name{} needs to recover in cases where the crypto branches are squashed.
+While \name{} guarantees no branch mispredictions for crypto branches, ROB squashes can still occur due to other reasons (e.g., non-crypto mispredictions or interrupts), and \name{} needs to recover in cases where the crypto branches are squashed.
 Whenever a crypto branch is squashed, we undo the actions of the \textbf{crypto fetch flow}; the \textit{pattern counter} and \textit{trace counter} of the first elements are incremented according to the checkpointed counters in the \CT{}.